NinthDesertDude/Endurance-Maze/Icon, Thumbnail, Readme/Readme.txt

 Add multi-select to the editor.
 Change the "You Win!" dialog to make it nice.
 Make a separate room for it.
-Give coins a purpose by making some sort of coin lock.
 Make more actuators and types of actuators.
 Think of physical interactions.
 Rewrite the whole thing from the ground up.
 Yeah, sure.
 Some day.
 For anything that has instances of another object, you should be able to set that object's properties too.

 For actuators:
 - proximity based
-- absorbs X laser bullets and activates

 For linked items:
 - swap all linked items with an instance of another item
 - set the direction of all linked items to some direction
-- rotate all linked items counter, clockwise, or 180 degrees
+- rotate all linked items 180 degrees
 - set or toggle visibility of all linked items
 - set or toggle enabledness of all linked items
 - proximity-based actuator

 Items to do:
- - Make a coin lock
  - Make a goal lock
  - Trap that hurts you if you stand on it too long.
 No indication until you stand on it.
  - Trap that hurts you if you stand on it, but on a repeating timer.
 Visible.